Phala-Network/phala-wiki-next/content/en-us/general/khala-network/tokenomics.md

     parent: "khala-network"
 ---

-After [Gemini Upgrade](https://khala.subsquare.io/democracy/referendum/27), Khala and Phala share 70% PHA tokens of the total supply for mining’s subsidy allocation.
-You can learn about the Tokenomics details [here](/en-us/general/phala-network/tokenomics/).
+After [Gemini Upgrade](https://khala.subsquare.io/democracy/referendum/27), Khala and Phala share 70% PHA tokens of the total supply for workers' subsidy allocation.
+You can learn about the Supply-end Tokenomics details [here](/en-us/general/phala-network/tokenomics/).